rust-user-group-graz/testing-distributed-and-concurrent-systems/README.md

 Additional talks and material courtesy by:

-* Josef Hammer Introduction to Jepsen - Josef Hammer
+* Introduction to Jepsen - Josef Hammer
 * Markus Teufelberger - Introduction to TLA+